Table of Contents

 As mentioned in our Shopify vs WordPress initial comments the Shopify hosted service pricing is clearer (but more expensive!) than the WordPress/WooCommerce offering.

 Shopify price plans range from $29 per month to $299 per month.
-Here’s what you get on each plan with some additional comments to help you decide if Shopify or WordPress meet your ongoing price commitments:
+Here’s what you get on each plan with some additional comments to help you decide if Shopify and WordPress meet your ongoing price commitments:

 Pricing plan points to note: